 With so many internet providers available marketing themselves as the best and fastest providers in the country, it’s difficult for people to narrow down their search.
 That’s why we’ve delved into the CenturyLink details.
-We’ve compiled a thoroughly researched CenturyLink review to get to the bottom of whether it’s a good internet provider or not.
+We’ve compiled a thoroughly researched CenturyLink review to get to the bottom of whether or not this is a standout internet provider.

-Our review covers everything from CenturyLink’s availability and their download speeds to how the company stacks up against its competitors, like AT&T. We get into the CenturyLink fundamentals and the more nuanced, frequently asked questions from prospective customers.
+Our review covers everything from CenturyLink’s availability and their download speeds to how the company stacks up against its competitors, like AT&T. We get into the CenturyLink fundamentals and some frequently asked questions from prospective customers.